jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     .  ..  a_file_in_child_of_child  a_grandchild_of_parent

-  none of the directories_ I tried to go to are in this directory_.
+  I cannot go to those directories_ the way I tried, because they are not children of this directory_.
 I use pwd_ to show where I am

   .. code-block:: shell
     :emphasize-lines: 1